maennenajere/web-hybrid-wk6/README.md

 Displays RSS feeds from various sources in Oulu.

-## Requirements
+## Features

 - The app displays a list of RSS feeds.
 - Users can navigate and view different RSS feeds.
 - Clicking an article directs the user to the original URL in a browser.
-- The app uses the react-native-rss-parser library to parse RSS feeds.
+- The app uses the `react-native-rss-parser` library to parse RSS feeds.

 ## How to Run